Riya3002/Embedded_Projects/README.md

 **Projects**
 1) NanoNavigator

-Description: A maze solving robot which is controlled by STM32F1xxx and collects data from sensors uses floodfill algorithm and for finding the shortest path .
+Description: A maze solving robot which is controlled by STM32F1xxx and collects data from sensors and uses floodfill algorithm and for finding the shortest path.
-Technologies: STM32, DC motors, GP2Y0A sharp IR sensors, Ultrasonic sensors, buck converter
+Technologies: STM32, DC motors, GP2Y0A sharp IR sensors, ultrasonic sensors, buck converter

 3) E-conveyer Belt